Jump to:

 9. Aruba

-Aruba is a very safe place to visit and is home to some truly amazing all-inclusive resorts that pamper you and cater to every need during your stay.
+Aruba is a very safe place to visit and is home to several all-inclusive resorts that pamper you and cater to every need during your stay.
+If you’d prefer, there are plenty of hotels and guesthouses around Noord, Oranjestad, and Palm Beach!

 Things to Consider